lkknapp/hello-world/README.md

 # hello-world
-Misc ideas and scratch code
+I am otherwise known as Linda.
+This is where I will be putting scratch code and trying out miscellaneous ideas.